-Initial assessments for EAL students help to determine the level of support required.
+Initial assessments for EAL pupils help to determine the level of support required.
 Assessment data is used to inform decisions about classroom management and curriculum planning.
 In cases where EAL and SEND are connected, the Head of EAL will liaise with Head of Skills/subject teachers where necessary to set targets and plan appropriate work.
 Relevant information on pupils with EAL is accessible by all staff on the School database.

 In the Lower School, Stoics have the opportunity to follow courses in English for Academic Purposes (EAP) tailored to their individual needs.
 Some pupils study for the IGCSE in English as a Second Language as one of their main GCSE options or as an additional GCSE subject.
 International sixth formers may need to be prepared for the IELTS/TOEFL examinations (or equivalent qualifications) in order to meet university entrance criteria.
 Courses in general English and academic writing are also available, as well as English language support for subject-specific areas.

-The EAL Department encourages close links with all academic departments, the library, the boarding houses and tutors in order to monitor the progress of individual students and to ensure that the EAL programmes are tailored to students’ individual needs.
+The EAL Department encourages close links with all academic departments, the library, the boarding houses and tutors in order to monitor the progress of individual pupils and to ensure that the EAL programmes are tailored to pupils’ individual needs.
 This comprehensive approach to EAL teaching as well as the small-group, personalised context of EAL classes enables pupils to maximise their English language development and enhance levels of cross-curricular attainment.

 CAE= Certificate in Advanced English (Cambridge ESOL)